RaneemAlRushud/Pandas_EDA_2ed_CaseStudy/README.md

 <img src="./board.svg" alt="" />

 <h1>:rocket: Dataset</h1>
-YouTube (the world-famous video sharing website) maintains a list of the top trending videos on the platform.
+<p> YouTube (the world-famous video sharing website) maintains a list of the top trending videos on the platform.
 According to Variety magazine, “To determine the year’s top-trending videos, YouTube uses a combination of factors including measuring users interactions (number of views, shares, comments and likes).
 Note that they’re not the most-viewed videos overall for the calendar year”.
-Top performers on the YouTube trending list are music videos (such as the famously virile “Gangam Style”), celebrity and/or reality TV performances, and the random dude-with-a-camera viral videos that YouTube is well-known for. <strong> This dataset is a daily record of the top trending YouTube videos.</strong>
+Top performers on the YouTube trending list are music videos (such as the famously virile “Gangam Style”), celebrity and/or reality TV performances, and the random dude-with-a-camera viral videos that YouTube is well-known for. <strong> This dataset is a daily record of the top trending YouTube videos.</strong> </p>
+<code> 📌   <i> Note:  <br> I have restricted processing on the CAvideos.csv file (Canada Country data) </i> </code>

 <br>